act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ## Accessibility Support

 This rule relies on assistive technologies to recognize [owner elements](#owner-element).
 This includes when the owner elements are ancestors that are not parents of the target element.
 However, some assistive technologies do not recognize owner elements that are not parents, unless workarounds are used.
+Furthermore, `aria-owns` has limited support in user agents.

 ## Background